skion/docs.getdbt.com/website/docs/reference/resource-configs/event-time.md

 </File>

-This setup sets `session_start_time` as the `event_time` for the `user_sessions` model, which makes sure the compare changes process uses this timestamp for time-slice comparisons or incremental microbatching.
+This setup sets `session_start_time` as the `event_time` for the `user_sessions` model.
+This makes sure the compare changes process uses this timestamp for time-slice comparisons or incremental microbatching.
 </TabItem>

 <TabItem value="seeds" label="Seeds">